Who is Love Island 2022 contestant Ikenna Ekwonna?

-Ikenna Ekwonna: Who is the Love Island 2022 contestant set to join ITV2 series and how old is he?
+Ikenna Ekwonna: Who is the Love Island 2022 contestant and how old is he?

 Meet one of the reality show’s brand new stars